Hot Dogs and Henna Tattoos at Europe's 'Most Prestigious' Horse Race

 Videos by VICE

 As soon as I walked through the gates to the racecourse, it became pretty obvious that most of the visitors had no real interest in the horses.
 Which wasn’t really too much of a surprise.
-Most were there doing business, busy being seen or simply trying to fill their Sunday with something that wasn’t a Netflix binge or afternoon spent napping on the couch.
-It also felt a bit like a tourism expo for Qatar; there was an exhibition of Qatari outfits, a Qatari crafts workshop, and a lot more Qatari singing than I’d imagine you usually hear at the races.
+Most were there doing business, busy being seen or simply trying to fill their Sunday with something that wasn’t a lie in and an afternoon on the sofa.
+It also felt a bit like a tourism expo for Qatar; there was an exhibition of Qatari outfits, a Qatari crafts workshop and a lot more Qatari singing than I’d imagine you usually hear at the races.

-With all these distractions, I completely forgot about the race that was taking place only a few steps away.
-Mind you, it didn’t really matter: turned out I’d bet on the wrong horse-Ruler of the World-which is just further proof that you should never judge a horse by its clearly optimistic name.
+With all these distractions, I completely forgot about the race that was taking place only a few metres away, Mind you, it didn’t really matter: turned out I’d bet on the wrong horse – “Ruler of the World” – which is just further proof that you should never judge a horse by its clearly optimistic name.